krzemienski/awesome-from-stars/README.md

 * [futantan/OpenGpt](https://github.com/futantan/OpenGpt): Create your own ChatGPT App in seconds.
 * [uesleibros/OpenGPT](https://github.com/uesleibros/OpenGPT): OpenGPT 3.5/4 is a project aimed at providing practical and user-friendly APIs.
 The APIs allow for easy integration with various applications, making it simple for developers to incorporate the natural language processing capabilities of GPT into their projects.
 * [ralfbiedert/openh264-rs](https://github.com/ralfbiedert/openh264-rs): Idiomatic Rust wrappers around OpenH264.
+* [All-Hands-AI/OpenHands](https://github.com/All-Hands-AI/OpenHands): 🙌 OpenHands: Code Less, Make More
 * [OpenHEVC/openHEVC](https://github.com/OpenHEVC/openHEVC): HEVC decoder
 * [Ji4n1ng/OpenInTerminal](https://github.com/Ji4n1ng/OpenInTerminal): ✨ Finder Toolbar app for macOS to open the current directory in Terminal, iTerm, Hyper or Alacritty.
 * [eclipse-openj9/openj9](https://github.com/eclipse-openj9/openj9): Eclipse OpenJ9: A Java Virtual Machine for OpenJDK that's optimized for small footprint, fast start-up, and high throughput.
 Builds on Eclipse OMR (https://github.com/eclipse/omr) and combines with the Extensions for OpenJDK for OpenJ9 repo.
-* [bentoml/OpenLLM](https://github.com/bentoml/OpenLLM): Run any open-source LLMs, such as Llama 3.1, Gemma, as OpenAI compatible API endpoint in the cloud.
+* [bentoml/OpenLLM](https://github.com/bentoml/OpenLLM): Run any open-source LLMs, such as Llama, Gemma, as OpenAI compatible API endpoint in the cloud.
 * [openMEDIADESK/openMEDIADESK](https://github.com/openMEDIADESK/openMEDIADESK): Web based image database, filesharing, photo, media hosting and video streaming platform in java
 * [openmediavault/openmediavault](https://github.com/openmediavault/openmediavault): openmediavault is the next generation network attached storage (NAS) solution based on Debian Linux.
 Thanks to the modular design of the framework it can be enhanced via plugins. openmediavault is primarily designed to be used in home environments or small home offices.
 * [commaai/openpilot](https://github.com/commaai/openpilot): openpilot is an operating system for robotics.
-Currently, it upgrades the driver assistance system in 275+ supported cars.
+Currently, it upgrades the driver assistance system on 275+ supported cars.
 * [openplayerjs/openplayerjs](https://github.com/openplayerjs/openplayerjs): Lightweight HTML5 video/audio player with smooth controls and ability to play VAST/VPAID/VMAP ads
 * [CalcProgrammer1/OpenRGB](https://github.com/CalcProgrammer1/OpenRGB): Open source RGB lighting control that doesn't depend on manufacturer software.
 Supports Windows, Linux, MacOS.
 Mirror of https://gitlab.com/CalcProgrammer1/OpenRGB.
 Releases can be found on GitLab.
 * [OpenRouterTeam/openrouter-runner](https://github.com/OpenRouterTeam/openrouter-runner): Inference engine powering open source models on OpenRouter